Here is the original email message I received from Travis:

 Also, and too common, this therapist did not work with the body.
 We can not clear severe anxiety, blushing and PTSD if we ignore the somatic experience of our clients, and solely work cognitively.
 Feelings and trauma live in the body, and need to be accessed and processed in the body.

 Travis also reported terrible communication with his present girlfriend of six years.
 And his girlfriend before that was abusive.
 This is not a surprise, as patterns tend to repeat over and over until made conscious, processed and integrated.
 Our childhood, our parent’s relationship, our relationship with our parents, and their relationship with their parents tend to repeat in our adult relationships.
-This is nature.
 This is the natural process.
+Patterns tend to repeat through the generations in families.
 Relationship is an opportunity for us to make conscious that which is unconscious or unresolved, allowing us to integrate, correct and resolve it.

 Later I learned that his dad was and still is abusive and very controlling of his mom, who is very depressed.
 And he has an alcoholic brother in a terribly co-dependent relationship with his parents, still living at home in his late thirties.
 There are also dysfunctional relationships between his parents and their parents.
 Travis himself is an addict with a history of painkillers, sugar and alcohol.
 We have a whole family addicted to control and co-dependency, in denial of feelings, a severe lack of communication, and a suppression of self expression.
 There are generations of suffering and an unanswered cry for love throughout this family.